Judge says Lynchburg indoor gun range can reopen despite COVID-19 closures

 The ruling issued Monday by Judge F. Patrick Yeatts says, "The Governor, the Department of State Police, and all law enforcement divisions, agencies and officers within the commonwealth, are hereby enjoined and prohibited from enforcing, in any manor, the prohibition on public access to Lynchburg Range & Training, LLC (SafeSide)."

 The ruling says Safeside still needs to follow social distancing and sanitizing guidelines set forth by health officials, and that no other aspect of the executive order or its enforcement is blocked.

 A Lynchburg judge is set to decide if the Governor's Executive Order (EO) to close non-essential businesses, specifically indoor gun ranges, is unconstitutional.

 Circuit Court Judge Patrick F. Yeatts heard arguments via video conference Friday.

 The plaintiffs, Virginia Citizens Defense League, Gun Owners of America and SafeSide Tactical, filed the lawsuit.

-It alleges EO53 exceeds the governor’s authority as a matter of state law and that it violates the right to keep and bear arms protected by state constitution.
+exceeds the governor’s authority as a matter of state law and that it violates the right to keep and bear arms protected by state constitution.
 "There is no pandemic exception to the fundamental liberties that the Constitution of Virginia Safeguards," argued David Browne, the plaintiff's attorney.

 "Both the emergency law, and other sources of authority give the Governor the power to do what he has done here," explained defense attorney Toby J. Heytens.